ryssroad/cscd-readthedocs/network/denomination.md

 **CC** is Cascadia's native.
 It serves as the principal medium of account and an essential element of our blockchain structure.
 It's only function is to express governance authority.

-**tCC** is Cascdia's testnet token, utilized to ensure Cascadia's robustness and reliability through various testing processes prior to mainnet operations.
+**tCC** is Cascadia's testnet token, utilized to ensure Cascadia's robustness and reliability through various testing processes prior to mainnet operations.

 **aCC** is the smallest denomination of Cascadia's native token.&#x20;